When Deep Learning Meets Polyhedral Theory: A Survey: Linear Programming and Polyhedral Theory in Training

 Using the hyperplane arrangement theorem (see e.g. \cite[Proposition 6.1.1]{matousek2002lectures}), there are at most $\samplesize^{\inputdimension \layerwidth_1}$ ways of fixing the signs of $\weights^1 \sampleinput_i + \biases^1$.
 Additionally, there are at most $2^{\layerwidth_1}$ possible vectors in $\{-1,1\}^{\layerwidth_1}$.
 Once these components are fixed, \eqref{eq:ERMproblemArora-simplified} can be solved as an optimization problem with a convex objective function and a polyhedral feasible region imposing the desired signs in $\weights^1\sampleinput_i + \biases^1$.
 This results in the $O(2^{\layerwidth_1} \samplesize^{\inputdimension \layerwidth_1} \text{poly}(\samplesize,\inputdimension,\layerwidth_1))$ running time.
 This algorithm was recently generalized to concave loss functions by \cite{froese2022computational}.

 \cite{dey2020approximation} developed a polynomial-time approximation algorithm in this setting for the case of $\layerwidth_1 = 1$ (i.e., one ReLU neuron) and square loss.
-This approximation algorithm has a better performance when the input dimension is much larger than the sample size, i.e. $\inputdimension \gg \samplesize$.
-The approach by \cite{dey2020approximation} also relies on fixing the signs of $\weights^1\sampleinput_i + \biases^1$, and then solving multiple convex optimization problems, but in different strategy than that of \cite{arora2018understanding}; in particular, \cite{dey2020approximation} only explore a polynomial number of the possible ``fixings'', which yields the approximation.
+This approximation algorithm has a better performance when the input dimension is much larger than the sample size, i.e., $\inputdimension \gg \samplesize$.
+The approach by \cite{dey2020approximation} also relies on fixing the signs of $\weights^1\sampleinput_i + \biases^1$, and then solving multiple convex optimization problems, but employs a different strategy than \cite{arora2018understanding}; in particular, \cite{dey2020approximation} only explore a polynomial number of the possible ``fixings'', which yields the approximation.

 We note that the result by \cite{arora2018understanding} shows that the training problem on their architecture is in NP.
 This is in contrast to \cite{bertschinger2022training}, who show that training a neural network with one hidden layer is likely to not be in NP.
 The big difference lies in the assumption on the output dimension: in the case of \cite{bertschinger2022training}, the output dimension is two.
 It is quite remarkable that such a sharp complexity gap is produced by a small change in the output dimension.